parnic/node-screenlogic/README.md

 ## SLAddNewScheduleEvent

-Adds a new event to the specified schedule type, either 0 for regular events or 1 for one-time events
+Passed as an argument to the emitted `addNewScheduleEvent` event.
+Adds a new event to the specified schedule type, either 0 for regular events or 1 for one-time events.

 ### Properties

-* `scheduleType` - 0 - indicates regular scheduled events, 1 - indicates a run-once event
+* `scheduleType` - 0 indicates regular scheduled events, 1 indicates a run-once event

 ## SLDeleteScheduleEventById

-Deletes a scheduled event with specified id
+Passed as an argument to the emitted `deleteScheduleEventById` event.
+Deletes a scheduled event with specified id.

 ### Properties